The awards and submissions listed below are currently open. For questions about these or other awards/submissions, contact SPSP.

 The Society for Personality and Social Psychology offers limited support in the form of compensated convention registration for both U.S. and international students attending its Annual Convention.
 Registration stipend winners will receive an in-person compensation code to register for the Annual Convention.

-Applicants cannot have previously won any of the SPSP Travel Awards (i.e., the International Travel Award, the Graduate Student Travel Award, the Diversity Graduate Travel Award, or the Teacher/Scholar Award).
+Applicants cannot have previously won any of the SPSP travel/registration awards (i.e., the International Travel/Registration Award, the Graduate Registration Stipend or Travel Award, the Diversity Undergraduate or Graduate Registration Stipend or Travel Award, or the Teacher & Scholar Travel/Registration Stipend or Travel Award).

-Applicants must a SPSP member through December 31, 2025.
+Applicants must be an SPSP member through December 31, 2026.

 Winners will be chosen via a lottery system.